MathMachado/Challenge_Spark_Kafka/README.md

 * **get_file_modification_date**: This function retrieves the modification date of a file.
 The implementation may vary based on the storage system.
 * **move_files**: This function moves a list of files to a specified destination path.
 The implementation may vary based on the storage system.

 ## Q3.
-How will you run these programs – Cluster or Client
+How will you run these programs – Cluster or Client?

 The decision to run Spark programs on a cluster or a client depends on the nature of the workload, data size, and available resources.
 Let's explore both options: